 “Throughout early 1867 the Union Loyal League, comprised mainly of newly enfranchised blacks and a small number of white Unionists, held mass meetings across the state…The first of these meetings was held in Austin on April 27, 1867, and called for a convention in Houston….”

 “On July 4, 1867, these activists met in Houston for the first Republican state convention….”

 “Closely associated with the Union and the abolition of slavery, the party’s initial membership was predominantly African-American but with a mainly white leadership consisting of a large portion of German-Americans and those who had been opposed to secession and Texas’ membership in the Confederacy….” ~ by Wayne Thorborn

 Today, the Republican Party of Texas is governed by the State Republican Executive Committee (SREC).
-It is composed of the Chairman, James Dickey, the Vice Chairman, Alma Jackson, and a committeeman and committeewoman from each of the 31 State Senate Districts.
-Gillespie County is in Senate District 24 and is represented by Jack Barcroft, Committeeman and Summer Wise, Committeewoman.
+It is composed of the Chairman, Matt Rinaldi, the Vice-Chairman, Dr. Dana Myers, and a committeeman and committeewoman from each of the 31 State Senate Districts.
+Gillespie County is in Senate District 24 and is represented by Andrew Eller, Committeeman, and Mary Jane Avery, Committeewoman.